SubconsciousCompute/SimpleAccumulator/README.md

     let k = [1, 2, 3, 4];

     // Set field `accumulate` to `false` to not update the field values when
-    // changed, you will need to run `calculate_all` to get updated values. let mut x = SimpleAccumulator::new(&k, true);
+    // changed, you will need to call `calculate_all` to get updated values. let mut x = SimpleAccumulator::new(&k, true);

     println!("{:#?}", x);

     x.push(5);
     println!("{:#?}", x);

     x.pop();